-2013 Work Program: At the time of writing, four sets of drill results from the Phase II program have been reported, in news releases dated January 16, February 27, March 14, and April 11, 2013.
-A summary of the program follows, and for additional details the reader is referred to the original news releases, as well as drill plan maps and summary tables of results posted to the website.
+Phase II drill results were reported in news releases dated January 16, February 27, March 14, and April 11, 2013.
+A summary of the program follows, and for additional details the reader is referred to the original news releases, as well as drill plan maps and summary tables of results posted to the Company's website.

 The Phase II drill program was concluded in early March 2013, and exceeded the planned 6,500 metres of drilling with a total of 7,286 metres completed over 49 holes.
-Results from the program will be combined with results from the previous 41 drill holes, for a total of over 13,500 metres of drill data.
-This data will be used to define a NI 43-101 compliant silver-lead-zinc resource and technical report in 2013.
+The step-out drilling successfully expanded the Socavon del Diablo and Silver Mantos mineralized zones in most directions.